Special effects of Terminator 2: Judgment Day: Death

-3D Conversion
+3D conversion

 Cameron oversaw the year-long 3D remaster and subsequent 2017 theatrical release of Terminator 2 in August 2017.
-Cameron said "if you've never seen it, that'll be the version you want to see and remember.
-The 3D remaster's theatrical release was seen as a disappointment, earning about $562,000 in its debut across 386 theaters compared to the 3D re-release of Cameron's Titanic ($17 million) in 2012.
+Cameron said, "if you've never seen it, that'll be the version you want to see and remember."
+The 3D remaster's theatrical release was seen as a disappointment, earning about $562,000 in its debut across 386 theaters, compared to the 3D re-release of Cameron's Titanic ($17 million) in 2012.

 Prior to the conversion, Deluxe Entertainment Services Group's restoration team scanned the original film negative at 4k resolution on a custom wet-transfer film gate which submerged the film in liquid to conceal superficial scratches, and they also removed dirt and performed necessary repairs to fully restore the film to its original condition.
 Cameron's colorist Skip Kimball calibrated the coloring based on the best quality film from Terminator 2's original release.
-Cameron also took the opportunity to make minor digital modifications such as reinserting the windshield glass of the truck driven in an early chase by the T-1000 because it fell out during its fall into the flood channel.
+Cameron also took the opportunity to make minor digital modifications, such as reinserting the windshield glass that fell out when the T-1000's truck fell into the flood channel in the early chase.
 He also concealed the obvious use of a stuntman for Furlong and Schwarzenegger during the same chase and Patrick's nudity during his introductory scene, as well as brightening the overall visuals.

-The 3D conversion required extensive rotoscoping by Stereo D (also part of Deluxe), and it took 1,800 artists about 8 months to complete.
-The studio used its proprietary software to generate depth maps for the rotoscoped shapes to achieve an accurate orientation and angle and had to digitally paint out visual artifacts created in the process.
-The team struggled with film grain in scenes such as the steel mill because of the bright colors, and miniature effects such as the nuclear blast, because of the differences in scale.
+The 3D conversion required extensive rotoscoping by Stereo D (also part of Deluxe) and took 1,800 artists about 8 months to complete.
+The studio used its proprietary software to generate depth maps for the rotoscoped shapes to achieve an accurate orientation and angle, and had to digitally paint out visual artifacts created in the process.
+The team struggled with film grain in scenes such as the steel mill because of the bright colors, and miniature effects such as the nuclear blast because of the differences in scale.